learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/RESTful_API.md

   - If the client app needs to be stateful, each request must contain all information necessary, like authentication details.
 - **Cacheable**:
   - Responses from the server can be cached by the client to improve performance.
+  - Response needs to explicitly label itself as cacheable or non-cacheable
+- **Layered System**:
+  - Allow architecture to be composed of hierarchical layers
+  - Each component cannot see beyond the immediate layer that they are interacting with.
+  - an example: *MVC pattern*
+- **Code on Demand**:
+  - (Optional)
+  - Allow returning executable code to the client
+  - Reduce the number of features needed to be pre-implemented

+## Resource
+<a id='resource'></a>
+- Any information can be considered a resource.
+- REST uses resource identifiers to identify each resource involved in the interactions
+- Resource representations shall be self-descriptive
+  - Media Types have no relation to the resource methods GET/PUT/POST/DELETE/

 ## HTTP Methods
 <a id='http-methods'></a>